kirboit/Test/script.md

 **[The core ask — financial need]**

 Right now, I receive state financial support while I work on getting my footing here.
-Studying at 42 full-time, more than 40 hours a week, means moving to Heilbronn and being able to focus completely — without splitting my energy between the program and just getting by.
+Studying at 42 full-time, more than 40 hours a week, means moving to Heilbronn and being able to focus completely — without splitting my energy between the program and a job.
 This scholarship wouldn't just help me attend.
 It would let me actually give everything I have to it, the way the program deserves.

 **[Closing]**